Tour Dates | New Leaves CD | |

 So red and so sweet

-Took a bus ride to Lincoln
+Took a bus ride to

 And whom should I meet